jbetz34/jbetz34.github.io/docs/_drafts/DRAFT-The-Limit-Does-Not-Exist-2.md

 One of the most common methods of multiplication is called partial products.
 This method multiplies each digit in one number by each other digit in the second number and summing the result.
 Still confused?
 Here, watch this video:
 <p style="text-align:center"><iframe width="560" height="315" src="https://www.youtube.com/embed/EupNW_6jPok" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></p>

-One important thing to note here, is that in partial products don't consider each digit individually, but rather consider each digit\*10<sup>n</sup> where n is the number of the digit counted from right to left.
-While we are able to take advantage of the vecorization of one number, the other must be multiplied by 10<sup>n</sup>.
+One important thing to note here, is that in partial products we don't consider each digit individually, but rather consider each digit\*10<sup>n</sup> where n is the index of the digit counted from right to left.
+Because of this we are able to take advantage of the vecorization of one number, but the other must be multiplied by 10<sup>n</sup>.
 If I am making absolutely no sense, let's look at an example:
 {% highlight q %}
 // our two numbers 3 * 121 = 363
 x:3;y:1 2 1;